archont00/ofxstatement-partnersbankacz/README.rst

 This is a parser for CSV transaction history exported from Partners Banka, a.s.
-(Czech Republic) from within the mobile app (Account // ... (more) // Documents // Generate statement)
+(Czech Republic) from within the mobile app (Account // ... (more) // Statements and Confirmations // Generate Transactional statement)

-The expected field separator is semicolumn (";") and character encoding UTF-8
+The expected field separator is semicolumn (";") and character encoding UTF-8 and Czech language of the headings.

 It is a plugin for `ofxstatement`_.